 Our products are named after the Khoekhoe words for either our local landscape features or specific aspects that the scent evokes.
-It is our way to pay homage to the original inhabitants of the landscape of Montagu.
-The Khoekhoe people (pronounced kwê- kwê, as in question), had an unmatched knowledge of the veld they lived in – both as a source of food and of medicinal plants used for healing.
+The Khoekhoe people had an unmatched knowledge of the veld they lived in – both as a source of food and medicinal plants used for healing.
+It is our way of paying homage to the original inhabitants of the landscape of Montagu.

 “Kogman and Keisie” refers to the Cogmanskloof and Mountain directly adjacent to the farm.
 The name is derived from the name of a former Khoekhoe leader, Cochob, a name that means “narrow cheeks”.
 The people led by Cochob were known as the Cochoqua.
 The Cochoqua were one of the most influential Khoekhoe groups, living in two clans under separate chiefs and numbering about 20 000 people.
 The Cochoqua were settled in the Saldanha Bay region, but after the Dutch arrived in the Cape in 1652, the Cochoqua migrated and settled in the area around present-day Ashton and Montagu.
 The kloof between the two towns was named after the Cochoqua.
 This name went through several iterations: from Cochonas to Cockomans to Cochmans and, finally, Cogmans.
 Around 1760, pressure from Dutch settlement once again caused the Cochoqua to leave their home.
 They migrated north in search of new hunting grounds and pasture.
 They eventually settled in the vicinity of the Gariep (Orange) River.
 Today, only scattered archaeological artefacts and the name of this route through the Langeberg Mountains remain as reminders of the Cochoqua people.